Visual Merchandising: Creating Impactful Retail Displays

 QR Code Integration

 The Starbucks Reserve store in Mumbai is one of the finest examples of QR integration.
 All you need to do is to scan the QR code at the entrance.
-The store’s surreal painting comes to life on the phone screen as you move your camera over it.
+Further, The store’s surreal painting comes to life on the phone screen as you move your camera over it.

 Interactive Display

 Visual merchandisers are coming up with innovative ways to interact with customers.
 In 2013, the team at Nike installed interactive displays in various stores around London to promote their new products.
-The displays were powered kinetically and some encouraged passersby to jump high to emulate a basketball dunk.
+Besides, The displays were powered kinetically and some encouraged passersby to jump high to emulate a basketball dunk.

 Visual merchandisers’ biggest challenge today is to generate interest from prospective audiences.
 Integrating technology into the store experience can enhance the customer experience.
 But there are a few benefits and drawbacks of utilizing such technologies in VM as well.

 You can increase your reach by implementing new innovative technologies.
-The 3D try-on technology from Lenskart is one illustration of this.
+In addition, The 3D try-on technology from Lenskart is one illustration of this.
 Their 3D try-on tech enables customers to test out their many offerings from their homes.

 But integrating these technologies might be very costly.
 These are still emerging technologies and maintaining and updating them may be expensive.